-Reimbursement Accounts offer you a way to pay for eligible dependent care expenses and health care expenses not covered by insurance with tax-free income-before federal income, state income (in most cases) and Social Security taxes are taken out of your pay.
-You contribute pre-tax money to a Reimbursement Account(s), file a claim, and then receive reimbursement from the account for eligible expenses.
+A reimbursement account offers you a way to pay for eligible dependent care expenses and health care expenses not covered by insurance with tax-free income-before federal income, state income (in most cases) and Social Security taxes are taken out of your pay.
+You contribute pre-tax money to a reimbursement account, file a claim, and then receive reimbursement from the account for eligible expenses.